 Here I am again sharing stories of expat life in Brisbane.
 In a few days we will have been in Australia for a total of 10 months.
 It seems incredible and the time has passed quite quickly.
 I have had some bouts of homesickness this month which can be difficult to deal with.
 It is something everyone experiences and I am pleased we have things to focus on and look forward to over the next few months.
 It really helps.

 I have no magic formula for coping with homesickness even after living all over the world.
 It is just something you have to live with.
 I just try not too be too hard on myself.
-I am putting some ideas down in a post for those looking for advice about how to deal with homesickness so look out for that over the coming weeks.

 My last expat diary post was at the beginning of April so I have 2 months worth of news to give you!!
 Hopefully if you are planning to move to Australia my updates will give you an idea of what to expect when you arrive!